Three early problems on size Ramsey numbers

 \section{Abstract}

 The size Ramsey number of a graph $H$ is defined as the minimum number of edges in a graph $G$ such that there is a monochromatic copy of $H$ in every two-coloring of $E(G)$.
-The size Ramsey number was introduced by Erd\H os, Faudree, Rousseau, and Schelp in 1978 and they ended their foundational paper by asking whether one can determine up to a constant factor the size Ramsey numbers of three families of graphs: complete bipartite graphs, book graphs, and starburst graphs.
+The size Ramsey number was introduced by Erd\H os, Faudree, Rousseau, and Schelp in 1978 and they ended their foundational paper by asking whether one can determine up to a constant factor the size Ramsey numbers of three families of graphs: complete bipartite graphs, book graphs (obtained by adding many common neighbors to the vertices of a clique), and starburst graphs (obtained by adding many pendant edges to each vertex of a clique).
 In this paper, we completely resolve the latter two questions and make substantial progress on the first by determining the size Ramsey number of $K_{s,t}$ up to a constant factor for all $t =\Omega(s\log s)$.